westoun/moneypenny/README.md

 Moneypenny is my attempt to create a minimalistic and easy-to-extend voice assistant for various purposes (without sending all my data to Amazon & Co.)

+## Architecture and Design

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install any missing dependencies:
 ```bash
 pip3 install -r requirements.txt
 ```

+If you are planning to use [InferSent](https://github.com/facebookresearch/InferSent) to compute sentence similarity, make sure you have the corresponding [model file](https://github.com/facebookresearch/InferSent/blob/master/models.py) available within the project folder.

 ## Usage